Committing to ACT

 Commitment

-• Joined OneTen, a coalition of leading businesses, talent developers and community builders, partnering across the ecosystem to hire, promote and advance 1 million Black individuals who do not have a four-year degree into family-sustaining careers over the next decade.
-Build a more diverse talent pipeline for Dow and our industry through further strategic investment in historically Black colleges and universities, and community college skilled trades programs.
+• Join OneTen, a coalition of leading businesses, talent developers and community builders, partnering across the ecosystem to hire, promote and advance 1 million Black individuals and others who do not have a four-year degree into family-sustaining careers over the next decade.

 • Redouble our efforts and maximize the impact of our existing diversity recruiting programs, such as the Diamond Symposium and the BEST Symposium.